What is Cremation?

 vaults.
 Although one funeral will not result in a significant amount

 of pollution, when you consider how many millions of people die each

 The cremation process does have a small impact on the environment as well, but it is generally preferable to other burial methods in terms of ecological impact.

 Traditional burial is the choice of many, but has certain disadvantages, such as the price; however, the price is dependent on your choices.
-The average traditional American burial can be quite expensive, due to the use of embalming, expensive caskets, concrete burial vaults and more.
-Another option is to choose a green burial, which does not encur these high costs, but rather provides a simple burial that does not negatively impact the environment.
-The choice is up to you in the end, but understanding the pros and cons to both sides will help inform your decision.
+The average traditional American burial can be quite expensive, due to the use of embalming, expensive caskets, concrete burial vaults, and more.
+Another option is to choose a green burial, which does not incur these high costs, but rather provides a simple burial that does not negatively impact the environment.
+The choice is up to you in the end, but understanding the pros and cons of both sides will help inform your decision.